gmalim/NBA_analysis/README_AllStars.md

 ### 8. Ensemble model

-- An ensemble model of all non-rejected classifiers with majority voting is created using the *VotingClassifier* class.
+- An ensemble model of all selected classifiers with majority voting is created using the *VotingClassifier* class.
 - Ensemble model is cross-validated and classification scores are calculated and listed.
 - Ensemble model is fitted using training data, fitted ensemble is used to predict test data.
 - NBA player predictions and classification results per classifier in the ensemble model are listed.